 - Locate and explain varying instances of medievalism over time, from the early-modern period to the current day

-- Develop a critical appreciation of the ideological implications of periodization, particularly as pertaining to the terms medieval and modern
+- Develop a critical appreciation of the ideological implications of periodisation, particularly as pertaining to the terms medieval and modern

-- Engage with and interpret difference genres of medievalism, particularly quest narratives, chivalric romance, and, farce.
-Students will consider the implications of racial medievalist imaginaries, particularly as related to current politics
+- Engage with and interpret different genres of medievalism, particularly quest narratives, chivalric romance, and, farce.

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.